wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ## Poetry Commands

-Here is a table with the commands used in this series and their respective descriptions.
-For the full list of commands read the [Poetry Documentation](https://poetry.eustace.io/docs/cli/#publish).
+Here is a table with the commands used in this series and their descriptions.
+For the full list of commands read the [Poetry Documentation](https://poetry.eustace.io/docs/cli/).

 | Command                           | Description                                            |
 | --------------------------------- | ------------------------------------------------------ |